SignalK/signalk.github.io/_developers/subscription_protocol.md

 ### Introduction

-By default a Signal K server will provide a new WebSocket client with an empty delta stream, once per second. eg `/signalk/stream` will provide the delta stream, every 1 sec.
+By default a Signal K server will provide a new WebSocket client with an empty delta stream, once per second.
+E.g.
+`/signalk/stream` will provide the delta stream, every 1 sec.

 ```json